Since

 Alcatraz Island

-by Indians of all Tribes changed the
+by Indians from all Tribes, changed

-course of U.S. and American Indian history.
+courses for US and American Indian history.
 Today an award winning

 of the National Park Service